 - - Group the selected objects or layers.
 When grouping layers, a new layer is created that will contain the selected layers.

-- - Expand the selected object groups or layers into its member objects.
+- - Expand the selected object groups or layers into its constituent objects.

 - - Create a new layer, by opening a layer options view to setup the new layer.